Meek Mill Says He’s Dropping 10 Mixtapes Independently, Invites Investors - NewsBreak

 Dropping new material on the same day his father died is pretty deep.
 Should be interesting to see what kind of record he drops that day.

 He then took his Twitter post to Instagram and further elaborated on his upcoming projects writing “Fuck it ima take the risk … a million behind every project!
-All sponsors connected to me or my brand tap in immediately I need y’all for this riskkkk ima take! #NOMAJORLABELVIBES ”View this post on Instagram
+All sponsors connected to me or my brand tap in immediately I need y’all for this riskkkk ima take! #NOMAJORLABELVIBES”

 Meek has really had it with major labels.
 Earlier this year Meek called out his Atlantic Records label for not pushing his album Expensive Pain and blamed them for his rift with his man, Roddy Ricch and then shocked everyone when he announced Roc Nation would no longer be his management company.